felipeoliverai/lung_diseases-cv/README.md

  ### AI application 📱

- It's a gif that shows the final application done in this project, a web app created by streamlit framework who be able the doctor sees the real diagnostic on x-ray of the pacient.
+ It's a gif that shows the final application done in this project, a web app created by streamlit framework who be able the doctor sees the real diagnostic x-ray of pacient.

 <br>